compchemsk/Human_IYD_Dynamics/README.md

 <br>
 <br>
 <br>
 Thank you.
 Hope this work helps you.
+Always cite proper references for GROMACS, ORCA, Multiwfn, and AMBER.